rigdenlab/conkit/docs/examples/pipeline.rst

 4. Filtering the MSA to remove redundant sequences
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Next, we would like to remove some of the redundancy in the sequence alignment file to reduce the prediction bias.
 Luckily, the HH-suite provides us with a filtering algorithm that does exactly that.
-Let us create a command line instance just like before, only using the :obj:`HHfilterCommandLine` class this time.
+Let us create a command line instance just like before, only using the :obj:`conkit.applications.HHfilterCommandLine` class this time.

 .. code-block:: python